Sunday, October 29, 2023

 This is the time of year to put a coat over your potted plants left outdoors planted with cold loving crops.
 The best place to locate your plants and greenhouse is close to a wall and on the south side of the house in full sun.
 Putting the greenhouse against the house or other structure will help keep the temperatures warmer for your plants.
 Extend the season with protection for plants

-I will put my mini portable greenhouse covers over my pots and Earthoxes that contain kale, celery, French dandelion, lettuce, sorrel, sprouting broccoli, chard and arugula.
+I will put my mini portable greenhouse covers over my pots and Earthoxes that contain kale, celery, French dandelion, lettuce, sorrel, sprouting broccoli, parsley, chard and arugula.
 I also put inside the greenhouse along the outside edge, one gallon jugs filled with water and spray painted black.
 These will help moderate the temperature inside the greenhouse.
 Spray painting the jugs protects the plastic from sun degradation.

-I will put my mini portable greenhouse covers over my pots and Earthoxes that contain kale, celery, French dandelion, lettuce, sorrel, sprouting broccoli, chard and arugula.
+I will put my mini portable greenhouse covers over my pots and Earthoxes that contain kale, celery, French dandelion, lettuce, sorrel, sprouting broccoli, parsley, chard and arugula.
 I also put inside the greenhouse along the outside edge, one gallon jugs filled with water and spray painted black.
 These will help moderate the temperature inside the greenhouse.
 Spray painting the jugs protects the plastic from sun degradation.

 Mini portable greenhouse |

 I added a larger portable greenhouse for the other self-watering pots I have a few winters ago.
 It has worked very well and allows me to have more winter greens and start greens, carrots, broccoli and cabbage in the early spring.
 I have a 6' x 8' walk in, portable greenhouse we just got and assembled to be able to give the native flowers I have transplanted a boost for establishing their roots over the winter and to get an earlier start on tomato plants.
 I went with clear plastic to maximize the rays that get to the plants.
-I'm going to put the potted peppers and eggplants in it to see how long I can extend their harvest.
-Hoping a couple of months!

 Larger portable greenhouse |